 Which one is healthier?

-Registered dietitian Allison Knott sets the record straight on the healthy choice between two similar foods.
+Allison Knott, MS, RD, LDN, and President of the Chattanooga Academy of Nutrition and Dietetics, sets the record straight on the healthy choice between two similar foods.